gilbertekalea/SportKick/README.md

 # Sporty.com Web App
 Sporty is a web application where users can find and register for recreational local sport clubs.
-Also, Users can create posts, bookmarked favourite blogs from their favorite teams and other users.
+Users can create posts, bookmarked their favourite blogs.

 ## Goal of the Project:
 The goal of this project was to build a full stack web application using Flask.
 My passion for sports led me into designing and building this project.
 Sporty.com was built with a soccer game in mind.
 Players/prospects looking for a team can view details of available teams an click to register; or Will want to post something interesting about sports in terms of mini-blog.
 Other players can bookmark the blog if they're interest in it.